-- Once Siamese cats become adults, they should eat well-balanced cat food, the composition of which includes 26% protein, 40% fat, plus various percentages of fiber, vitamins, omega-3, and omega-6.
+- Once Siamese cats become adults, they should eat well-balanced cat food, the composition of which includes 26% protein and 40% fat, plus various percentages of fiber, vitamins, omega-3, and omega-6.

 In addition, there are also several specific foods for neutered cats that are very important for preventing obesity in cats.